Ypertex/blog/content/articles/who-wins-poker-games/index.md

 * It's still the decision-makers who make the decision and take the responsibility for it.
 The strategy itself can't grant any exceptions when necessary.
 It supports decision-makers; it doesn't replace them.
 Remember, that's why we try to keep our technology strategy as non-technological as possible in the first place!

 * The strategy is transferable to many scenarios.
 Not just the ones you foresaw; also the ones you never envisioned.
-Professor Albert Einstein once was asked: <q>Why did you let your students take the exact same exam as the semester before?
-Aren't the questions exactly the same?</q> He famously answered: <q>Yes.
+Professor Albert Einstein once was asked: <q>Why did you let your students take the same exam as the semester before?
+Aren't the questions the same?</q> He famously answered: <q>Yes.
 But the answers have changed.</q>

 ### C) Gamify